-Article 23.
-Arbitration 72

-Section 1.
+1 ARTICLE 24.
+DISCIPLINE AND TERMINATION FOR CAUSE 2 3 Section 1.
 No bargaining unit faculty member shall be subject to discipline without just cause.
-3 4 Discipline will be administered in a progressive manner.
-Some conduct, including but not limited 5 to conduct in violation of the University's non-discrimination policies, warrants a substantial sanction or dismissal on the first occurrence.
-A history of discipline, whether identical in nature 6 or not, may have a cumulative effect, resulting in a more severe sanction.
-7 a.
-Written letters of reprimand

-Section 2.
-As used in this Agreement, "discipline" shall be limited to the following:

-- b.
-Demotion

-- c.
-Loss of or reduction in benefits

-- d.
-Suspension with or without pay of various lengths

-- e.
-Loss of perquisites (an incidental payment, benefit, privilege, or advantage over and above regular income, salary, wages or benefits)

-- f.
-Restitution

-- g.
-Limitation on access to University owned or controlled property

-- h.
-Reduction in salary or contract period

-- i.
-Loss of tenure

-- j.
-Termination

-In order to be considered disciplinary in nature, an action must be expressly identified as disciplinary by the University.
-Oral counseling, oral reprimands, remediation for a specific period of time, evaluations, remedial trainings, and promotion and compensation decisions are not discipline.

-Section 3.
-Termination of a bargaining unit faculty member prior to the expiration of their appointment, termination of a tenured bargaining unit member, or other action, taken for financial, programmatic or other administrative considerations shall not be covered by this Article.

-Section 4.
-A bargaining unit faculty member has the right to have a Union representative present, to represent or accompany the member, in any meeting regarding discipline.

-Section 5.
-Prior to imposing discipline involving the loss of pay or benefits or terminating a bargaining unit faculty member, the University will provide the bargaining unit faculty member with written notice and at least five days to respond.

-- Section 6.
-All disciplinary actions covered by this Article are grievable under Article 22, - Grievance Procedure.
-A grievance concerning suspension without pay or termination may be 41 42 initiated at Step 3 of the grievance procedure.
+4 Discipline will be administered in a progressive manner.
+Some conduct, including but not 5 limited to conduct in violation of the University's non-discrimination policies, warrants a 6 substantial sanction or dismissal on the first occurrence.
+A history of discipline, whether 7 identical in nature or not, may have a cumulative effect, resulting in a more severe sanction.
+8 9 Section 2.
+As used in this Agreement, "discipline" shall be limited to the following: 10 a Written latters of reprimend 11 12 a.
+Written letters of reprimandb.
+Demotion 12 c.
+Loss of or reduction in benefits 15 14 d.
+Suspension with or without pay of various lengths 14 15 e.
+Loss of perquisites (an incidental payment, benefit, privilege, or advantage over and 16 above regular income, salary, wages or benefits) 17 f.
+Restitution 18 g.
+Limitation on access to University owned or controlled property 19 h.
+Reduction in salary or contract period 20 i.
+Loss of tenure 21 j.
+Termination 22 j.
+Termination 23 In order to be considered disciplinary in nature, an action must be expressly identified as 24 disciplinary by the University.
+Oral counseling, oral reprimands, remediation for a specific 25 period of time, evaluations, remedial trainings, and promotion and compensation decisions are 26 not discipline.
+27 28 Section 3.
+Termination of a bargaining unit faculty member prior to the expiration of their 29 appointment, termination of a tenured bargaining unit member, or other action, taken for 30 financial, programmatic or other administrative considerations shall not be covered by this 31 Article.
+32 33 Section 4.
+A bargaining unit faculty member has the right to have a Union representative 34 present, to represent or accompany the member, in any meeting regarding discipline.
+35 36 Section 5.
+Prior to imposing discipline involving the loss of pay or benefits or terminating a 37 bargaining unit faculty member, the University will provide the bargaining unit faculty member 38 with written notice and at least five days to respond.
+39 40 Section 6.
+All disciplinary actions covered by this Article are grievable under Article 22, 41 Grievance Procedure.
+A grievance concerning suspension without pay or termination may be 42 initiated at Step 3 of the grievance procedure.
+43 44 Section 7.
+The University may place a bargaining unit faculty member on administrative leave 45 with pay and impose other conditions on a bargaining unit faculty member that do not involve 46 the loss of compensation while the University conducts an investigation or considers the

-- 44 - Section 7.
-The University may place a bargaining unit faculty member on administrative leave - 45 with pay and impose other conditions on a bargaining unit faculty member that do not involve - the loss of compensation while the University conducts an investigation or considers the 46 imposition of discipline.
-Administrative leave and any additional conditions imposed pursuant to this section shall generally be limited to 75 days; however, the 75 day period may be extended for good cause, including but not limited to situations where the complexity of the investigation, the number of witnesses identified, or the volume of information which needs to be gathered and reviewed necessitates more time.
-The University shall provide written notification indicating how much additional time is necessary and reasons for the extension of the investigation to the faculty member in advance of implementing any such extension.
-Any additional extension of the leave beyond the timeframe described in the notice to the faculty member shall only be made by mutual agreement between the University and the Union.
+1 imposition of discipline.
+Administrative leave and any additional conditions imposed pursuant to

+- 2 this section shall generally be limited to 75 days; however, the 75 day period may be extended - 3 for good cause, including but not limited to situations where the complexity of the investigation, - 4 the number of witnesses identified, or the volume of information which needs to be gathered and - 5 reviewed necessitates more time.
+The University shall provide written notification indicating - 6 how much additional time is necessary and reasons for the extension of the investigation to the - 7 faculty member in advance of implementing any such extension.
+Any additional extension of the - 8 leave beyond the timeframe described in the notice to the faculty member shall only be made by - 9 mutual agreement between the University and the Union. - 10